 From a previous blog post, here are two tools for writing goals that can help you be more strategic as a leader:

-#2) What is the right thing, the right time, the right people, the right reasons, the right way, in the right place to achieve this goal (See the full Right Action reference here: A Status Quo Shakedown Meets Right-Action)
+#2) What is the right thing, the right time, the right people, the right reasons, the right way, in the right place to achieve this goal (See more about Right Action here under Key Coaching Principles & Approach)

 Goals can be even more strategic and inspirational if they tell a story, such as how the preferred future will look, how it will feel, how people will work within it.